mrpunkdasilva/16Games-in-Cpp/README.md

 A peek behind the pixelated curtain:

 - All games are crafted using **SFML** for seamless graphics, audio, and input handling.
+- Some games utilize **SQLite3** for data persistence, such as high scores.
 - Each game follows a consistent structure, featuring robust game loops, efficient event handling, and smooth rendering.
 - Most games boast charming sprite-based graphics, powered by their respective image assets.
 - Keep an eye out!
 Some games might require additional files like custom fonts or unique sound effects to complete the experience.